ekeih/icinga2telegram/README.md

 1. They use two scripts with almost the same content.
 2. Bash can screw up really bad when your alert output contains special characters.
-3. The Bash solutions are based on enviroment variables.
-This does not work natively with Icinga2 director as it only supports arguments in command defintions.
+3. The Bash solutions are based on environment variables.
+This does not work natively with Icinga2 director as it only supports arguments in command definitions.

-Obviously the Python implementation has a bigger footbrint than the Bash solution.
+Obviously the Python implementation has a bigger footprint than the Bash solution.
 It requires a Python interpreter and installs several Python packages as dependencies.
 This could be a problem for an embedded system with very limited resources but most Icinga2 instances run on powerful machines and the icinga2telegram footprint does not matter there.